 Br.
 Mike believes that the Center has a unique role to play in the educational community of Racine.
 Offering afternoon and evening services as well as outreach in local middle schools, it strives to meet the ongoing academic, social, emotional, and moral needs of young people.
 As the Founder of the De La Salle Christian Brothers stated some 325 years ago, "the greatest miracle you can perform is to touch the hearts of the young people entrusted to your care."
 Br.
 Mike is committed to working with staff and community volunteers and partners to touch the hearts and minds of students, assisting them via relationship and accompaniment to discover their own potential for happiness, service, and leadership.

 Brother Johnathon Emanuelson, FSC

 A native of Downers Grove, Illinois, Br.
-Johnathon Emanuelson, FSC, brings his passion for education and helping students learn and grow to John XXIII Center for the 2020-2021 school year.
+Johnathon Emanuelson, FSC, brings his passion for education and helping students learn and grow to John XXIII Center for another school year.
 Br.
-Johnathon is a Brother of the Christian Schools, the religious order of teaching Brothers founded in 1680 by St. John Baptist De La Salle, and he is currently entering his fifth year of temporary vows.
+Johnathon is a Brother of the Christian Schools, the religious order of teaching Brothers founded in 1680 by St. John Baptist De La Salle, and he is currently in temporary vows with the Brothers.
 Br.
-Johnathon graduated from Lewis University in 2004, with a bachelor's degree in journalism, and he is currently a student at Catholic Theological Union, in Chicago.
+Johnathon graduated from Lewis University in 2004, with a bachelor's degree in journalism, and he completed his master's degree in theology from Catholic Theological Union, in Chicago.
 His interests include reading, writing, and spending time in nature.
 Br.
 Johnathon is delighted to be a part of the staff at John XXIII and hopes to see the Center grow in its mission of empowering and educating youth in the area of Racine.